sudo-project/sudo/docs/UPGRADE.md

  * Upgrading from a version prior to 1.8.23:

-   In sudo 1.8.23 the "sudoers2ldif" script and the "visudo -x" functionality has been superseded by the "cvtsudoers" utility.
+   In sudo 1.8.23 the "sudoers2ldif" script and the `visudo -x` functionality has been superseded by the "cvtsudoers" utility.
    The cvtsudoers utility is intended to be a drop-in replacement for "sudoers2ldif".
 Because it uses the same parser as sudo